acjf3/l3mips/readme.md

 The **l3** directory contains the sources for the MIPS ISA specification.
 To generate a simulator, the list of files that is required is specified in the Makefile.
-The is a conditional inclusion of specific files for a build with the *CAP* environment variable set (which targets a build with the CHERI capability coprocessor).
+There is a conditional inclusion of specific files for a build with the *CAP* environment variable set (which targets a build with the CHERI capability coprocessor).
 Each *.spec* file specify a part of the ISA :

 * **mips-base.spec**
 Declares the state variables of the processor as well as a few utility functions